Purim 2018 – mind vs spirit, logical and creative thinking

 Up till now, Purim was for me no more than a nice children’s holiday.
-The holiday when all efforts go into making it fun for my son as we sew/build/create his costume.
-When I take heaps of photos of our school kids and wipe a tear of wonder for their creativeness.
+The holiday, when all efforts go into making it fun for my son, sewing/building/creating his costume.
+When I take heaps of photos of school kids and wipe a tear of wonder for their creativity.

 I am not the most knowledgeable person where it comes to Judaism.
-My education on this subject is sorely lacking, for not only was I not brought up in Jewish tradition, but my mother (blessed be her memory) was an aggressive atheist.
+My education on this subject is sorely lacking.
+I was not brought up in Jewish tradition, growing up in USSR.
+Moreover, my mother (blessed be her memory) was an aggressive atheist.
 Her religion was that insane Soviet invention called “Scientific atheism”.
-I was also raised by an agnostic father who, on the one hand, grew up in the same Soviet insanity, but on the other remembered well his Jewish father and how they went together to the Synagogue.
+My father was an agnostic.
+On the one hand, he grew up in the same Soviet insanity.
+On the other, he remembered well his Jewish father and how they went together to the Synagogue.

 Purim and Yom Kippur

-It appears that the two holidays are, at first glance, a mirror image of each other, but on a closer look it is clear they complement each other to make a whole.
+It appears that the two holidays are, at first glance, a mirror image of each other.
+But upon a closer examination – they complement each other to make a whole.

 While Purim is a holiday of one big joyous festival, merriment and laughter.
 It is a day when we are required to forget our troubles, to shamelessly delight in our victories.
-Not only do we not contemplate our imperfections but we are to forget who we are, to assume a different identity by wearing a carnival costume.
-Not only do we not give up material things – we are to revel in dancing, good and sweet foods and wine.
-Not only do we not engage in soul-searching – we are to drink “until we don’t know”.
+We no not just contemplate our imperfections.
+We are to forget who we are, to assume a different identity by wearing a carnival costume.
+We do not just give up material things.
+We are to revel in dancing, good and sweet foods and wine.
+We do not engage in soul-searching.
+We are to drink “until we don’t know”.

-But now, this Shabbat following Purim in the Jewish year 5778, when I thought our Rabbi’s words through, I realized that the interpretation was erroneous, and the misunderstanding stems from a misinterpretation of the word “know”.
-And to convey its meaning properly I need to clarify a couple of concepts.
+But now, this Shabbat following Purim in the Jewish year 5778, for the first time, I have really considered the words.
+I realized that the interpretation was completely erroneous.
+The misunderstanding stems from a misinterpretation of the word “know”.
+To convey the meaning properly I need to clarify a couple of concepts.

 The mind and the spirit